Having an editorial content strategy is key for the growth of your blog, website or brand this year.

 Try it out!
 Draft up your best three pieces of content and start the editing process.
 It’s important to pair down from original ideas so that you can bring out the best ideas.

-Building a solid content strategy is like building your future success.
+Remember that building a solid editorial content strategy is like building your future success.

 Our friends at SEMrush put together 7 inspiring content strategy examples and they all have different styles.
 They also all work very well.
 These are facts straight out of this article.
 Here’s a few that we loved: